ir-engine/ir-engine/xr3ngine/README.md

 [***In Progress***] This chart has been tested to work with NGINX Ingress, cert-manager, fluentd and Prometheus on top of the AWS EKS.

-It also optionally packages following which are required for xrchat platform:
+It also optionally packages following which are required for xr3ngine platform:

 | Repository | Name | Version |
 |------------|------|---------|
 | https://charts.bitnami.com/bitnami | mariadb | 7.3.16 |
 | https://agones.dev/chart/stable | agones [***in progress***] | 1.4.0 |

 ## Prerequisites